FOOD ALLERGY OVERVIEW

 Skin testing — Skin testing involves pricking/scratching the skin with a tiny probe that is coated with food extract or fresh food.
 The pricks are usually done on the forearm or upper back after the skin is cleaned with alcohol.
 The skin prick is not usually painful.

 Adults and children of any age may have skin testing.
 The test may result in small hives (like a mosquito bite) at the site of the prick/scratch.
-Your allergist evaluates the size of the test results to assist in making a diagnosis.
+Only a trained healthcare provider, usually an allergy specialist, should do skin testing.
+This specialist will evaluate the size of the test results to assist in making a diagnosis.

 Blood tests — Blood tests are available to assist doctors in making a diagnosis.
 Neither the skin test nor the blood test can be depended upon to make a diagnosis without a clinician considering the medical history and other supporting information.
 Blood tests are widely available and do not require an allergy specialist to perform the test.
 However, consultation with an allergy specialist may be recommended to interpret the results of the test.

 Elimination diets — An elimination diet is a specially designed diet that eliminates one or more foods or groups of food from a person's diet for a period of time.
 The food is then added back to determine if signs or symptoms of a food allergy develop.

 An elimination diet may be recommended as part of the process of determining if a person has food allergies.
 An allergist or dietitian must be involved in designing an elimination diet because avoiding entire groups of foods (eg, milk) could potentially lead to malnutrition, especially in infants and children.
 An elimination diet, by itself, does not often lead to the diagnosis of food allergy.